-Do you know exactly how bits act in a horse’s mouth in response to rein pressure?
+Do you know exactly how your horse’s bit acts on his mouth in response to rein pressure?
 Many riders don’t.
-I’m always surprised by the many people I encounter at my clinics (and even at some of the big shows) who don’t have a thorough understanding of how their bit’s design and action work in response to pressure.
+I’m always surprised by the many people I encounter at my clinics (and even at some of the big shows) who don’t have a thorough understanding of how a bit’s design and action work in response to pressure.

 [READ: Bob Avila’s Must-Have Bits]